Breast Cancer Therapy: Right On Target

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Feb 21, 2021.

 In the Pink: Breast Cancer Death Rates Are Declining

 Breast cancer is meeting it's match, and it's encouraging to look at the novel advances in treatments and drug therapy.
+Breast cancer is the most common cancer in American women, except for skin cancers.
 Numerous lives are saved each year due to early detection.
-Groundbreaking targeted treatment may extend time in women with advanced, metastatic disease.
-This truly gives us something to celebrate.

 Treatment is Always Individualized